Drones survey African wildlife

 (*) Detecting Mammals in UAV Images: Best Practices to address a substantially Imbalanced Dataset with Deep Learning, Remote Sensing of Environment (2018).
 DOI:10.1016/j.rse.2018.06.028

 The SNSF has launched a new funding scheme to support researchers aiming to obtain a professorship.
 SNSF Eccellenza Grants allow tenure-track assistant professors to form a new research team and lead an ambitious scientific project.
 SNSF Eccellenza Professorial Fellowships cover the salaries of assistant professors as well as their project costs.
 The new scheme replaces the SNSF professorship grant, which has supported 691 researchers since its launch in 2000 - with great success: around 80% of grantees went on to obtain a professorship at a higher education institution in Switzerland or abroad.

-- Image 1: (JPEG, 5.53 MB)Counting animals in wildlife reserves with the help of drones: the SNSF-funded research team tests their new technique on the ground in Namibia.
+- Image 1: (JPEG)Counting animals in wildlife reserves with the help of drones: the SNSF-funded research team tests their new technique on the ground in Namibia.

-- Image 2: (JPEG, 1.45 MB)Aerial image analysed by artificial intelligence: the animals are framed in blue; yellow indicates other features of the landscape, such as bushes.
+- Image 2: (JPEG)Aerial image analysed by artificial intelligence: the animals are framed in blue; yellow indicates other features of the landscape, such as bushes.